Exceptional level of private access to spectacular churches, palaces & collections

 If all roads lead to Rome, not all organised visits open the doors of Rome’s many private palaces and villas!
 This visit is an exception as it is almost entirely devoted to a series of specially arranged private visits.
 We shall enjoy extraordinary levels of access to some of the most important palaces, villas and collections in Rome.

 These visits will chart the transformation of Rome during the Renaissance and Baroque periods as a succession of remarkable Popes, Cardinals and Princes vied to outdo each other.
-All the great names will be encountered: Raphael, Michelangelo, Bramante, the Carracci family, Caravaggio and Bernini.
-It is possibly the most exciting chapter in the history of western art.
+All the great names of Renaissance and Baroque Rome will be encountered: Raphael, Michelangelo, Bramante, the Carracci family, Caravaggio, Bernini and Borromini - possibly the most exciting chapter in the history of western art?

 Your physical comfort is guaranteed: our chosen hotel is the very comfortable 3* Superior Albergo del Senato, just by the Pantheon and situated in the heart of the historic centre of the city.
 Throughout the visit we shall use a series of Mercedes ‘people carriers’ thus ensuring a truly door-to-door service for all visits.